tracebar/Metacrafters_Avalanche_IModule2/README.md

-# Ethereum ATM Application
+# Ethereum Gym Membership Application

-This Ethereum ATM application is a decentralized finance (DeFi) project that allows users to interact with an Ethereum smart contract using a web interface.
-The smart contract is designed to simulate an ATM, providing functionalities such as deposit and withdrawal of Ethereum.
+This Ethereum Gym Membership application is a decentralized finance (DeFi) project that enables users to manage their gym memberships through an Ethereum smart contract via a web interface.
+The smart contract offers functionalities like checking membership status, paying for membership, and eligibility for rewards such as a free T-shirt.

+## Features

+- **Connect to Metamask:** Users can connect their Metamask wallet to the application.

 ## Features